 On the other side of things, the BBC was recently condemned for using the “n-word” on a report about a racial attack in Bristol, when they should have censored the derogatory term..
 Radio presenter DJ Sideman handed in his resignation.
 Perhaps most similar to the banlieue blocks of Paris are the council blocks in London.
 Grenfell Tower was one which burned down due to governmental negligence towards fire safety.

 So, while prominent media outlets rave about the success stories of Alphonso Davies or Kylian Mbappe, their treatment of persecuted groups remains unacceptable.
 After all, the UK’s involvement in wars in Iraq, Libya and Syria, and the country’s general culpability in past wars, is rarely discussed by UK media.
 The Champions League Final is a chance for us to reflect upon the way we perceive people from banlieues, or people fleeing countries for safety.
 Alphonso Davies and Kylian Mbappe are just the tip of the icebergs of people who have the potential to succeed at the highest level and who come from backgrounds where few opportunities are provided to them.

-Football should be a beacon of hope for aspiring footballers, but also for people from similar backgrounds to work hard towards become doctors, lawyers or politicians.
+Football should be a beacon of hope for aspiring footballers, but also for people from similar backgrounds to work hard to becoming doctors, lawyers or politicians.
 While the mainstream media will inevitably remember the Qatari ownership/sponsorship of both teams in this final, perhaps Alphonso Davies and Kylian Mbappe should be the unique point of focus.
 They are the key role models for billions suffering across the world.